 Carried forward personal superannuation contributions threshold

-While it is widely known that individuals are allowed a deductible concessional contribution each financial year to the extent of the deemed cap ($25,000 for the 2018 financial year onwards), we want to shed some much-needed light on the reality that individuals can carry forward unused cap amounts from up to five previous financial years (starting from the 2019 financial year) – subject to the individual’s superannuation balance being $500,000 before the start of the financial year in which the unused cap is to be utilised.
-For 2021 tax returns, this means a best-case scenario deduction of $75,000 – a huge clawback of tax for contributing money to your superfund that you are going to be able to access anyway (eventually).
+While it is widely known that individuals are allowed a deductible concessional contribution each financial year to the extent of the deemed cap ($25,000 for the 2018 to 2021 financial years, and $27,500 for the 2022 financial year onwards), we want to shed some much-needed light on the reality that individuals can carry forward unused cap amounts from up to five previous financial years (starting from the 2019 financial year) – subject to the individual’s superannuation balance being less than $500,000 before the start of the financial year in which the unused cap is to be utilised.
+For 2022 tax returns, this means a best-case scenario deduction of $102,500 – a huge clawback of tax for contributing money to your superfund that you are going to be able to access anyway (eventually).

 Irregular income-earners, in particular, will benefit from this, as they can ‘catch up’ on their personal superannuation contributions if they have the financial capacity to do so – for instance, individuals who have received money from a sale and/or incurred a taxable capital gain.

 Think of it as a particularly longstanding term deposit – with a return on investment at the rate of your marginal tax rate (if you can stand to wait a few years to access the principal).
-Speaking of waiting, if you want to hit pause on this tax tip, feel free to get utilising any time over the next few years – regardless, you’ll only ever have the previous five financial years of unused cap available to you.
-In any case, a lot of the big player superfunds require a stifling three or four weeks’ notice if you’re to get your contribution in and processed before 30 June 2021 cut-off – so if not this year, then next.
+Speaking of waiting, if you want to hit pause on this tax tip, feel free to get utilising any time over the next few years.
+Something to note though is you’ll only ever have the previous five financial years of unused cap available to you.
+In any case, a lot of the big player superfunds require a stifling three- or four-weeks’ notice if you’re to get your contribution in and processed before 30 June 2022 cut-off – so make sure you get your contribution in and processed early.

 Downsizer superannuation contributions